 We are currently using a capsule formulation of STA-5326 in our clinical trials.
 This current capsule formulation was originally developed to increase the water solubility of STA-5326 but has a limited shelf life and is complicated to manufacture.
+We have also experienced significant patient-to-patient pharmacokinetic variability with the capsule formulation.
 In addition, we expect we would be required to pay a modest royalty if we used this formulation in a commercial product.
 Accordingly, we do not currently believe that this will be our commercial formulation for STA-5326.
 We have developed a novel salt form of STA-5326 that allows us to formulate the drug as a tablet.
 We believe this tablet will serve as our commercial formulation, replacing the current capsule formulation.
 We also plan to use the tablet formulation of STA-5326 in all future clinical trials.
 We must first, however, complete a clinical comparative study in healthy volunteers and demonstrate the comparability of pharmacokinetics of the salt form tablet formulation and the capsule formulation.
-Although animal and in vitro preclinical studies have confirmed the comparability of the salt form tablet formulation and the capsule formulation, we cannot assure you that the comparative clinical study will do so as well.
-We have initiated this study and expect to complete it in the first half of 2005.
+Although animal and in vitro preclinical studies have confirmed the comparability of the salt form tablet formulation and the capsule formulation and have demonstrated an improvement in pharmacokinetic variability, we cannot assure you that the comparative clinical study will do so as well.
+The dosing period of this clinical study has been completed, and the preliminary analysis of the pharmacokinetic data indicates that the novel salt form and tablet formulation are bioequivalent to the capsule formulation.
+We are currently in the process of confirming our findings and finalizing the reporting of this study, which we expect to complete in the second quarter of 2005.
+However, we cannot assure you that the final analysis will demonstrate such bioequivalence.
+Separately, we are in the process of modifying the manufacturing process for the novel salt form as well as the tablet formulation in order to improve stability and reduce or eliminate certain impurities we have observed in some manufacturing lots, but we cannot assure you that we will be successful in doing so.
 Similarly, we also do not believe that the current form or formulation of STA-4783 being used in clinical trials will be our commercial formulation.
 This formulation is not water soluble and requires manual dissolution in an organic solvent prior to administration.
 We have developed a novel salt form of STA-4783 that is water-soluble and that we expect will replace the current form of STA-4783.
 We plan to use the new form of STA-4783 in all future clinical trials and believe that it also represents the likely commercial form of this drug candidate.
 Animal and in vitro preclinical studies have confirmed the comparability of this novel salt form, but we must also complete a similar clinical comparative study in healthy volunteers before this new form may be used.
-We plan to initiate this study in the second quarter of 2005 and expect to complete it in the second half of 2005.
-If we do not successfully complete these studies or comparative studies of other new formulations of these drug candidates, our clinical development may be delayed and our ability to supply commercial quantities of these drug candidates, if approved, may be adversely affected.
+We initiated this study in the first quarter of 2005 and expect to complete it in the second half of 2005.
+If we do not successfully complete these studies or comparative studies of other new formulations of these drug candidates and successfully develop the manufacturing processes for the new formulations, our clinical development may be delayed and our ability to supply commercial quantities of these drug candidates, if approved, may be adversely affected.
+We may also need to synthesize a salt form or reformulate STA-5312 to improve its solubility profile.
+If required, we would anticipate making such a formulation transition prior to initiating Phase 3 trials or commercialization.